nk-felix/Strategic-YouTube-Influencer-Targeting-Data-Driven-Approach-to-Maximizing-ROI/README.md

 # User Story

-> "As the Head of Marketing, I want a dashboard that analyzes UK YouTube data so I can identify top-performing creators based on actual audience engagement—not just follower count.
-This will help me ensure our influencer partnerships deliver maximum campaign impact."
+> "As the Head of Marketing, I want to identify the top YouTubers in the UK based on subscriber count, videos uploaded and views accumulated, so that I can decide on which channels would be best to run marketing campaigns with to generate a good ROI"

 # Data Source